-Dave Chaffey: How to manage a digital marketing campaign in 2018
+Dave Chaffey: How to manage a digital marketing campaign

 What goes into planning, managing and measuring an effective digital marketing campaign?

 With so many channels, tactics and tools for marketers to choose from, bringing together the right blend is complicated.
 Get it right and you can make a massive impact with a relatively small budget.
 Get it wrong, and the campaign you’ve spent weeks, even months planning gets swallowed up in the noisy, highly competitive world of digital marketing.

 It’s a topic we looked at in detail when we used our new analytics platform Quick Search to understand how brands can use social data to create engaging content.
 But to dig a bit deeper and learn how the best businesses actually manage their campaigns, we caught up with...

 Dr. Chaffey runs Smart Insights, a blog and consultancy that helps marketers make better decisions when it comes to marketing strategy and tactics.

 From the best way to organize your campaign, to the tools you need to measure and analyze success, Dave was kind enough to share his thoughts on the most effective way to run a digital marketing campaign in 2018.

 How did you first start out in marketing and what was your path to founding Smart Insights?

 I was involved in what we'd now call Martech initially, building systems to help car companies and retailers optimize their networks and then turned to consulting and training in digital strategy when the web was first used for marketing.
 I created a standard approach to devising a digital marketing strategy for businesses in different sectors and realized that the templates that I developed for strategy, experience, search, social and email marketing could help many more companies.
 So we made our freemium templates available in our digital marketing library and have evolved them since then in line with feedback.
 It's great to see that my original consulting work is now used in more than 100 countries worldwide.

 What do you think are the key stages of an effective digital marketing campaign?